madeofbubblez/ProfileCreator/README.md

 - A: Yes!
 Please go to settings > Security > Enable Studio Access to API Services is set to TRUE (checkmarked).

+Q: How Do I Check My Version Of ProfileCreator?
+- A: Click ProfileCreator ONCE, then go to attributes and view "Version".
+If it is NOT the latest version, download the newest release from [GitHub](https://github.com/madeofbubblez/ProfileCreator).
 ---

 ## ⚖️ License